Photon paths in the hyperbolic topological black hole spacetime of conformal Weyl gravity: Hyperbolic topological black hole spacetime in conformal Weyl gravity

 In order to obtain the analytical expression for the orbit in which the photons are moving, we perform an integration of Eq. (\ref{radialpolareq}), resulting in

 where $\wp(x; g_2, g_3)$ is the $\wp$-Weierstra{\ss} elliptic function, whose Weierstra{\ss} invariants are given by

-whereas the constants appearing in Eqs. (\ref{polar1}-\ref{invhyp}) are given explicitly by Also, the plus and minus sign in Eq. (\ref{polar1}) corresponds to orbits of the first kind ($r \geq r_d$) and orbits of the second kind ($r \leq r_a$), respectively (see right panel of Fig. \ref{f2}), and the values of $x_j$ ($j = 1, 2, 3$) depend on the region where the motion is performed as well as the type of the orbit.
+whereas the constants appearing in Eqs. (\ref{polar1}-\ref{invhyp}) are given explicitly by Also, the plus and minus sign in Eq. (\ref{polar1}) correspond to orbits of the first kind ($r \geq r_d$) and orbits of the second kind ($r \leq r_a$), respectively (see right panel of Fig. \ref{f2}), and the values of $x_j$ ($j = 1, 2, 3$) depend on the region where the motion occurs as well as the type of orbit.
 Table \ref{table1} summarizes the values used in Equations (\ref{polar1}) and (\ref{polar2}), which depend on the value of the impact parameter, whereas in Fig. \ref{f3} the trajectories obtained from Equation (\ref{polar2}) are shown, i.e., for photons with $b\leq b_c$.